kaitogoto7/kaggle2019womensncaa/README.md

-Data folder named as "womens-machine-learning-competition-2019" is available for Kagglers with link below: https://www.kaggle.com/c/womens-machine-learning-competition-2019/data

-"results.metrics.df.rds" can be created by running the four process files in order from "1." to "4."
+Data folder named as "womens-machine-learning-competition-2019" is available for Kagglers with link below: https://www.kaggle.com/c/womens-machine-learning-competition-2019/data "results.metrics.df.rds" can be created by running the four process files in order from "1." to "4." after downloading "womens-machine-learning-competition-2019".

 "gradientBoost50.025.csv" (the competition submission file) can be created by running "8.
 Stage2 submission.Rmd"